 The asset allocation ETF invests in a broad range of companies across size, sector and geography.
 We’ll provide an overview of its holdings across each of these factors in the following sections.

 XEQT Stock Holdings

-The BlackRock all-equity ETF only holds other ETFs, but it also provides information on the underlying individual companies that makes up its assets.
+The BlackRock all-equity ETF only holds other ETFs, but it also provides information on the underlying individual companies that make up its assets.

-The top 10 stocks are presented below and contains some of the largest and most popular companies in both Canada and United States.
+The top 10 stocks are presented below and contain some of the largest and most popular companies in both Canada and the United States.

 XEQT ETF Holdings

 XEQT does not hold the individual stocks above directly.
 Rather, it gains exposure to the stocks by holding 4 other ETFs managed by Blackrock.

 In other words, XEQT is a fund of funds.

 The four Blackrock ETFs that makeup XEQT holdings and their weights as of March 3, 2023, are: